-We currently have ten directors serving as our board, a majority of whom we have determined to be "independent," as that term is defined by the rules of the Nasdaq Stock Market.
+We currently have eleven directors serving as our board, a majority of whom we have determined to be "independent," as that term is defined by the rules of the Nasdaq Stock Market.
+One of our directors, Deborah A. Golden, will retire from our board following the annual meeting, at which point we will have ten directors

 Our board of directors has evaluated the independence of its members based upon the rules of the Nasdaq Stock Market and the SEC.
 Applying these standards, our board of directors has affirmatively determined that, with the exception of Mr. Ludwig, each of our current directors is an independent director, as defined under the applicable rules.
 The board determined that Mr. Ludwig does not qualify as an independent director because he is an executive officer of the Company.